OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 In some scenarios this one to one between releases and deployments will be the norm.
 Teams using continuous deployment may see a rapid progression of versions through their environments and on to production.

-Many teams won't be operating like this though, many will accumulate a number of releases before promoting to the next environment.
+Many teams won't be operating like this though.
+It is common that a number of releases will be prepared and tested before promoting to the next environment.
 For example, they may merge pull requests for several fixes/features and then deploy the final release to test.
-This could even go through a couple of revolutions and then eventually a final release progresses from test to production.
-In this situation the deployment to production isn't just the work-items from that last release, it is the accumulation of all of the work-items in all of the releases since the last one that was deployed to production.
+This could even be repeated several times and then eventually a final release progresses from test to production.
+In this situation the deployment to production isn't just the work-items from that last release, it is _the accumulation of all of the work-items in all of the releases since the last one that was deployed to production_.

 This accumulation logic is how Octopus always determines the metadata list, it's always the accumulation since the last deployment to the given "scope".
 A scope in this context is the combination of deployment environment and tenant (if multi-tenancy is in play).